Congregation of Christian Brothers: Australia

-The Royal Commission's final report of Catholic Church authorities in Ballarat was released on the 6th.
-December.
+The Royal Commission's final report of Catholic Church authorities in Ballarat was released on 6 December 2017.
 The report found that 56 Christian Brothers had claims of sexual abuse made against them in Ballarat and that there "was a complete failure by the Christian Brothers to protect the most vulnerable children in their care".

 The response to complaints of sexual abuse was "grossly inadequate": most often Christian Brothers were moved to new locations after an allegation had been made.

 The Report found: "Often, the Christian Brother in question was allowed to remain in the position he held where the allegations arose, with continuing access to children," and "On many occasions, the Brother was moved to a new location after a complaint or allegation was made about his conduct.
 In some cases, the reason given for the move was to conceal the true reason for it and to protect the reputation of the Christian Brothers and avoid scandal and embarrassment."

 In February 2020, Rex Francis Elmer pleaded guilty to two charges of indecently assaulting boys at St Vincent's Boys' Orphanage in South Melbourne.
 He was removed from St Vincent's in 1976 after a welfare officer who inspected the orphanage complained that he had “interfered with” boys who lived at the home.
-He was appointed headmaster of a Melbourne Catholic boys school a few years after the religious order became aware of his abuse.
+He was appointed headmaster of a Melbourne Catholic boys' school a few years after the religious order became aware of his abuse.

+In 2026, Guardian Australia reported that the order had engaged in a systematic transfer of assets to Edmund Rice Education Australia in what appears to be a systematic attempt to protect assets from civil litigation.